MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/key-concepts.md

 - Changes merged back into main branch can be promoted to production environment

-1. Manage Pull Requests to merge changes into Solution Branches https://docs.microsoft.com/azure/devops/repos/git/pull-requests?view=azure-devops
+1. Manage Pull Requests to merge changes into Solution Branches using [Pull Request](/azure/devops/repos/git/pull-requests)

 ## Power Platform